What Is a Burn Injury Case?

 Compensation Available in Chemical Burn Injury Cases

-Victims of a chemical burn injury injuries in Georgia and South Carolina can pursue economic damages (quantifiable financial losses) and non-economic damages (quality-of-life impacts).
+Victims of a burn injury injuries in Georgia and South Carolina can pursue economic damages (quantifiable financial losses) and non-economic damages (quality-of-life impacts).
 There is no cap on compensatory damages in either state.

 Economic Damages